Achalinus

 Achalinus (common name: odd-scaled snakes) is a genus of harmless snakes in the family Xenodermidae.
-They are found in Japan, Taiwan, China, and northern Vietnam.
-Ten species are currently recognized.
+Species of the genus are found in China, Japan, Taiwan, and northern Vietnam.
+Ten species are recognized as being valid.
 Achalinus was previously placed in Colubridae (along with other xenodermids).
-Nicknamed ‘odd-scaled’ due to the fact their scales do not overlap one another like most snakes, but instead are spread out and lie individually similar to pieces of a puzzle.
-They are also known to be burrowers who crawl below the fallen leaves of the forest.
+The nickname "odd-scaled" is because their dorsal scales do not overlap one another as in most snakes, but instead are spread out and lie individually similar to pieces of a puzzle.
+Odd-scaled snakes are burrowers that crawl below the fallen leaves of the forest.